azizulhasan/text-to-audio/README.txt

 > * [Live Demo](http://atlasaidev.com/text-to-speech/)
 > * [Request A Feature](http://atlasaidev.com/contact-us/)

+* Important Note:
+This plugin is built on browser speechSynthesis API.
+No external API is used.
+Here is the API used [speechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
+That is why it doesn’t support all android phones, aslo all languages here you can check which android phone and which device support this [speechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis#browser_compatibility) API.

+Another issue speechSynthesis API is differ browser to browser also divice to divice .
+So it changes the voices and languages based on browser. one language may available on desktop
+It can be not available on mobile phone.
+One voice may available on desktop, it may be not available on android.

+Here you can see some languages which are supported by the browsers based on device.

+**Supported Languages:**

+* Chrome Desktop: UK English, US English, Spanish ( Spain ), Spanish ( United States ), French, Deutsch, Italian, Russian, Dutch, Japanese, Korean, Chinese (China), Chinese (Hong Kong), Chinese (Taiwan) Hindi, Indonesian, Polish, Brazilian Portuguese.
+* Chrome Mobile: English USA, English UK, German, Italian, Russian, French, Spanish,

+* Microsoft Edge Desktop : All Languages
+* Microsoft Edge Mobile : All Languages

+* FireFox Desktop: English
+* FireFox Mobile: English USA, English UK, German, Italian, Russian, French, Spanish,

 **Features:**

-1. Add a play button to any post or page.
+* Add a play button to any post or page.
-2. Write post by voice from the mobile, desktop, tab, or any device.
-3. Write comments by speech on any post.
-4. Unlimited text to speech and vice versa.
+* Unlimited text to speech.
-5. Add more functionality to the website for a range of users including the visually impaired and the old people.
+* Add more functionality to the website for a range of users including the visually impaired and the old people.
-6. Customization of button color, width and button text.
+* Customization of button color, width and button text based on site language through [filter](https://wordpress.org/plugins/text-to-audio/#:~:text=How%20to%20change%20button%20text%3F).
-7. Live preview of play button during customization.
+* Live preview of play button during customization.
-8. Add custom CSS and custom class to the button.
+* Add custom CSS and custom class to the button.
-9. Change recording language to any language.
-10. Change listening language to any language.
+* Change listening language to any language.
-11. Choose a voice from more than 20 voices.
+* Choose a voice from more than 20 voices.
-12. Unlimited speech to text and vice versa.
-13. Customization of listening in block editor.
+* Customization of button in block editor.
-14. Play button can be added by by shortcode “[tta_listen_btn]”.
+* Play button can be added by shortcode “[tta_listen_btn]”.